Starting and leaving a job

 You’ll need to show that what happened amounted to “unfair bargaining,” which means:

-- that you couldn’t adequately understand the agreement or its implications because of your age or because of an illness, a mental or educational disability, a disability that affects communication, or emotional distress, or
+- that you couldn’t adequately understand the agreement or its implications because of your age, an illness, a mental or educational disability, a disability that affects communication, or emotional distress, or

 - that you relied on your employer’s skill, care or advice, or